 DIRECT SEEDING FIELD TRIALS

-This section describes some of my citizen scientist experiments on precision direct seeding with predator protection.
-Of note, the first manufactured Seed Crown™ prototypes arrived in the summer of 2022, so the initial field studies of the current design have just passed the the one-year mark.
-However, the early returns of those trials are tracking previous trials deploying homemade shelters, and the combined data set now reflects thousands of seeds planted in dozens of different plots under a variety of conditions.
-In summary, the average seed-to-surviving-seedling rate at one year is around 25% and the best-in-class results have exceeded 60% seed-to-surviving-seedling rates at the one year mark.
+This section describes my citizen scientist experiments on precision direct seeding with predator protection, along with some confirmation by real scientist.
+In summary, the average seed-to-surviving-seedling rate at one year is around 30% and the best-in-class results have exceeded 60% seed-to-surviving-seedling rates at the one year mark.
 Of note, the best results came from trials planting more than one seed in each spot, so that the “success rate” (defined as at least one viable seedling in a planting spot at the one-year mark) has approached 80%.
-An obvious goal of further studies will be to isolate the variables that need to align to produce the best results.
+One goal for future studies by longleaf enthusiasts would be to isolate the variables that need to align to produce those best results.

-The Berry College effort has been conducted by students under the supervision of Professor Marty Cipollini who, among many other roles, oversees Berry’s Longleaf Project.
+The Berry College effort has been conducted by students under the supervision of Professor Marty Cipollini who, among many other roles, oversaw Berry’s Longleaf Project at the time of the studies.

 Lavender Mountain Test Plot, February 2023